Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

-In contrast, recent quantitative studies \cite{dual_ioana} of quark-hadron duality in the structure function $F_2$ suggest that, even in the resonance region, non-perturbative dynamic higher twist effects tend to be small for $Q^2$ as low as 1 GeV$^2$ when the structure function is averaged over any of the prominent resonance regions.
-That is, even though the function exhibits resonance (hadronic) structure, it tends to average to a global scaling curve consistent with expectations from DIS data and perturbative QCD (hence the term quark-hadron duality).

-The results presented here represent the first detailed study of longitudinal strength in the full nucleon resonance region, to investigate nucleon resonance structure, nucleon structure function behavior, and quark-hadron duality.

-The experiment (E94-110) ran in the summer of 1999 in Hall C at Jefferson Lab.
+The experiment (E94-110) ran in Hall C at the Thomas Jefferson National Accelerator Facility (Jefferson Lab, or JLab).
 An electron beam with a near constant current of 60 $\mu A$ was provided by the CEBAF accelerator with seven different energies ranging from 1.2 GeV to 5.5 GeV.
-Incident electrons were scattered from a 4-cm-long liquid hydrogen target and detected in the High Momentum Spectrometer (HMS), over a scattered electron angle, $\theta$, range $12.9 < \theta < 79.9$.
-To account for backgrounds from $\pi^0$ production and its subsequent decay into two photons and then electron-positron pairs, positrons were measured in the Short Orbit Spectrometer (SOS) and also intermittently in the HMS.
+Incident electrons were scattered from a 4 cm long liquid hydrogen target and detected in the High Momentum Spectrometer (HMS), over an angular range $12.9^{\circ} < \theta < 79.9^{\circ}$.
+To account for backgrounds from $\pi^0$ production and decay into two photons and subsequent electron-positron pairs, positrons were measured in the Short Orbit Spectrometer (SOS) and also intermittently in the HMS.
 Other backgrounds included electron scattering from the aluminum walls of the cryogenic target cell, as well as electroproduced negatively charged pions.
-Events from the former were subtracted by performing substitute empty target runs, while events from the latter were identified and removed by use of both a gas Cherenkov counter and an electromagnetic calorimeter.
-For more details regarding the analysis and the standard Hall C apparatus employed in this experiment, see Ref. \cite{yl}.
-Additional discussion may also be found in Reference \cite{eric}, a recent analysis of elastic scattering data from this experiment.
+Events from the former were subtracted by performing substitute empty target runs, while events from the latter were identified and removed by the use of both a gas Cherenkov counter and an electromagnetic calorimeter.
+In all aspects of this experiment, particular attention was given to demonstrable systematic uncertainty minimization.
+For more details regarding the analysis and the Hall C apparatus employed in this experiment, see Ref. \cite{yl,eric}.

 The inclusive double differential cross section for each energy and angle bin within the spectrometer acceptance was determined from